 Wyatt devoted considerable energy to a wide variety of professional, cultural, educational and social welfare activities.
 He was a founder of the University Club and the Baltimore Architectural Club.
 He served as president or officer of the Baltimore Chapter of the AIA, the Municipal Art Society, the Baltimore Association for the Improvement of the Condition of the Poor, the Baltimore Fine Arts Commission, the Citizens Emergency Committee on the Burnt District, the Harvard Club of Maryland, the Society of Beaux Arts Architects, and served on a committee with Walter Cook and Frederick Law Olmstead to plan the Homewood campus of Johns Hopkins University.
 He was a Fellow of the AIA.
 He was a member of the Maryland Historical Society and the Society of Mayflower Descendants.
 He was a frequent lecturer on architecture and architectural history at Hopkins, Goucher and elsewhere in Baltimore, and provided an endowment to bring William R. Ware, Henry Van Brunt and Howard Walker to lecture at Hopkins in 1895.
 In addition to being the occasional Baltimore correspondent to the American Architect and Building News, his architectural writings were published in the Architectural Review and Art and Archaeology.
 His writings in the American Architect and Building News, in Baltimore, The Old Town and the Modern City, and his letters to Mrs. Charles J. Bowen (in the Manuscript Collection of the Maryland Historical Society) may provide the most informed and complete contemporary critical review of the architecture of Baltimore of the last quarter of the nineteenth century.
 His writings demonstrate that he may have been the most knowledgeable architect of the period on the history of architecture in Maryland.

+Health issues led to Wyatt losing his sight in one eye and his hearing in one ear.
 By 1907, by which time Wyatt was 60, he would say that his position in the firm was one “being largely of consultation and advice.”
 It was after his death, in 1933, that the firm would produce its most thoroughly modern building with the Patterson Park High School.
 But there were frequent examples of modern planning and aesthetic principles in the firm’s earlier work.